lyl24/lyl24-ece4960/lab9.md

     return x_norm
 ```

 The resulting data was actually quite bad compared to the first plot, though I'm not sure if it's because I made an error somewhere in the code or if rescaling truly was a terrible idea.
-Either way, I determined that the best thing to do is to try to improve my stop and go code, and I embarked on Attempt #3 (see above).

 ![Normalize Map](images/lab9/normalize map.PNG)